 Unless you are at a border or in an airport, you don’t have to comment on any questions on whether you are a citizen of the USA or where you were born.
 Police officers should not ask you this.

 There have been some incredibly high-profile cases of rights not being observed by police officers, so what should you do if you have any indication you’re under arrest rights have been violated and that you might have a case?
 Besides getting a great false imprisonment lawyer, there are things you can do yourself.

 Make sure that you make a note of any information you can remember or get hold of such as the numbers of any patrol cars involved and the officer’s badges.
 If you can get witnesses to provide contact details, do so.

-Take photos of any injuries and also get medical help straight away so that injuries are seen to, but also a third party professional sees your injuries.
+Take photos of any injuries and also get medical help straight away so that injuries are seen too, but also a third-party professional see your injuries.